 Neal Perryman served as lead counsel on this matter.
 By taking immediate dispositive action, we were able to end the federal litigation on an initial motion and do so without expensive discovery and further litigation.

 Lewis Rice Defends Graybar against Federal Disability and Race Discrimination Claims

 Plaintiff filed a case in the Circuit Court of Madison County, Mississippi, asserting federal disability and race discrimination claims, as well as state law claims for defamation and breach of an alleged employment contract.
 Graybar removed the case to the United States District Court for the Southern District of Mississippi on May 2, 2014, where it is currently pending.
-Graybar has filed a Motion to Dismiss and Motion for Summary Judgment on all counts, which are currently pending.
-The case is set for trial on July 18, 2016.
+Graybar filed a Motion to Dismiss and Motion for Summary Judgment on all counts.
+The case successfully settled before trial.

-While this case is still pending, key decisions included the removal of the case to federal court, and a targeted and well-executed discovery plan.
+Key decisions included the removal of the case to federal court, and a targeted and well-executed discovery plan.
 This allowed us to represent our client in an efficient and effective manner.
-We are optimistic that summary judgment will be granted, or that we will be in a good position to successfully try this case in front of a jury in July.
 Neal Perryman serves as lead counsel on this case.

 Lewis Rice Defends Whelan Security against a Disability Discrimination and Retaliation Claim